nbschool/ecommerce_api/README.md

  To start the server locally on Heroku `heroku local`

- To use a different Procfile on Heroku, use the -f flag: : `heroku local -f Procfile.dev`
+ To use the development Procfile (without gunicorn) use the -f flag: : `heroku local -f Procfile.dev`

 ## Running the tests